canonical/penpot-operator/README.md

 -->

-As such, the charm makes it easy for those looking to take control of their own Penpot deployment while keeping operations sumple, and gives them the freedom to deploy on the Kubernetes platform of their choice.
+As such, the charm makes it easy for those looking to take control of their own Penpot deployment while keeping operations simple, and gives them the freedom to deploy on the Kubernetes platform of their choice.

 <!--